-Due to remote operations the Sheridan Center will not be offering teaching observations for graduate students during the Fall 2020 semester.
+Due to remote operations the Sheridan Center will not be offering teaching observations for graduate students during the Spring 2021 semester.
 Faculty seeking observations should contact [email protected] for options.

 Looking for constructive feedback on your teaching?
 Interested in improving student learning?
 Request a free and confidential Teaching Observation.
 Teaching Observations provide the opportunity for collaborative discussion and cross-disciplinary feedback that can lead to reflective changes in your teaching.